History of Queensland Adoption

-This provided for adults who were adopted prior to 1991 and parents who consented to their child's adoption prior to 1991 on the basis that some individuals had felt that there had been an implied promise of secrecy under previous laws.
+This provided for objections by adults who were adopted prior to 1991 and parents who consented to their child's adoption prior to 1991 on the basis that some individuals had felt that there had been an implied promise of secrecy under previous laws.
 These objections were to expire after five years.

 The new Act acknowledged the rights to know birth identity and the fate of relinquished children.
 It allowed access to original or amended birth entires.
-It acknowledged that many who did not wish to search would welcome contact and that birth relatives pose risk to each other.
+It acknowledged that many who did not wish to search would welcome contact and that birth relatives pose no risk to each other.
 It also assumed that all people would cope with the reality of the adoption, even if they did not wish to have contact.

 1991 Amendment to Adoption of Children Act

-This entitled people who are adopted after 1991 and parents who consent to their child's adoption after 1991 to recieve identifying information once the adopted person turns 18 years of age.
+This entitled people who are adopted after 1991 and parents who consent to their child's adoption after 1991 to receive identifying information once the adopted person turns 18 years of age.
 This amendment has tried to find a balance between the right of privacy and the right to information, but obections to information and contact for adoptions prior to 1991 stayed in place even after the person lodging them had died.

 Many who lodged objection in the 1990s remained unaware that the five year sunset clause in that legislation no longer applied.